ai-forever/fusion_brain_aij2021/README_EN.md

 **Train.** We provide a training [dataset](https://dsworks.s3pd01.sbercloud.ru/aij2021/htr/train.zip) consisting of a manually gathered and processed collection of school copybooks.
 Images in this dataset are represented by individual words in a text written with the Cyrillic characters on a copybook page.
 As for the handwritten words in English, we recommend to use a popular dataset called [IAM](https://fki.tic.heia-fr.ch/databases/iam-handwriting-database).

-**Test public.** The public leaderboard shall be calculated with regard to the copybook dataset containing texts in Russian and English.
+**Test public.** The public leaderboard shall be calculated with regard to the copybook dataset containing texts in Russian and English (14,900 samples).

 **Test private.** The private test dataset is hidden from participants.
 It is also a dataset for text recognition in a format similar to training dataset.